gh0stshell/AVR-Serial-Programmer/README.md

 ATTiny2313 and ATTiny4313.
 The former is deprecated.
 The latter is needed to handle the increasing number of AVR target types.

-A GUI is provided.
+A Linux GUI is provided.
 This reads the AVR fuse bits and signature bits and adapts the GUI configuration to the detected microcontroller type.
 The GUI may be used directly with a bootloader following the AVR109 command interface.

+* Connect the 2-pin 5V DC power, noting the polarity is respected.
+* Connect a 4-wire serial cable to the PC either directly if the PC has a serial port, or via a serial-USB adapter.
+The default serial port is /dev/ttyUSB0 appropriate for the adapter.
+The -P command line switch allows another port to be defined, such as /dev/ttyS0 for the PC's serial port.
+* Connect the 6-pin programming cable to the target.

+The GUI when invoked should show the target AVR processor type plus a number of additional details.
+If the serial port is incorrect the GUI will try out a number of baud rates and close.

+Take care when changing the lock/fuse bits as this can brick the processor if done incorrectly.

 More information is provided at: